Kamapuaʻa

-This pre-missionary wooden statue of Kamapua'a was found in a cave in up-country Maui.
-It is on display at the Bailey House Museum.

 In Hawaiian mythology, Kamapuaʻa ("hog child") is a hog-man fertility superhuman associated with Lono, the god of agriculture.
 The son of Hina and Kahikiula, the chief of Oahu, Kamapuaʻa was particularly connected with the island of Maui.

 A kupua (demigod), Kamapuaʻa is best known for his romantic pursuit of the fire goddess Pele, with whom he shared a turbulent relationship.
 Despite Pele's power, Kamapuaʻa's persistence allows him to turn her lava rock into fertile soil.

 He is linked with the humuhumunukunukuāpua'a (reef triggerfish), the state fish of Hawaiʻi.